-Law enforcement services are provided by the Toms River Police Department (732-349-0150 or 911), and Stafford Township Police Department (609-597-8581 or 911) which respond to fire and medical emergencies and reported crimes on campus.
-Although there isn't a formal memorandum of understanding (MOU) in place, it is understood that the Toms River Police Department is the primary law enforcement authority for the College and has the power to arrest.
+Law enforcement services are provided by the Toms River Police Department (732-349-0150 or 911) and Stafford Township Police Department (609-597-8581 or 911), which respond to fire and medical emergencies and reported crimes on campus.
 They help maintain a safer environment through mobile patrols on and around campus grounds.
-They respond to and investigate criminal offenses reported on and nearby the main campus, and provide supplemental security at College-sponsored special events when deemed necessary.
+They respond to and investigate criminal offenses reported on the College's campuses, and provide supplemental security at College-sponsored special events when deemed necessary.